torrang/sse-chat-application-example/README.md

 1. Clone this repository
 2. Install the dependencies
+3. Run redis server
-3. Run the server with `python app.py`
+4. Run the server with `python app.py`
-4. Open the browser and navigate to `http://localhost:5000/`
+5. Open the browser and navigate to `http://localhost:5000/`

 ### 3. How it works?